RadiusNetworks/proximitykit-documentation/docs/index.md

   <div class="tile">
     <img class="tile-image" src="pk-monitor.png">
     <h3> 3.
 Device Monitors for Proximity Events </h3>
     <p> When your app is in the background, we'll monitor for proximity events, even after the user restarts their phone.
-When your app is in the foreground, Proximity Kit will provide detailed information about the iBeacons or GPS coordinates around it.</p>
+When your app is in the foreground, Proximity Kit will provide detailed information about the Beacons or GPS coordinates around it.</p>
   </div>
 </div>

-Upon entering or leaving an iBeacon or Geofence region, Proximity Kit notifies your app of the proximity event along with region identifiers and associated metadata.
-While in an iBeacon region, Proximity Kit provides additional ranging services for continuous proximity updates relative to the phone's distance from the iBeacon.
+Upon entering or leaving an Beacon or Geofence region, Proximity Kit notifies your app of the proximity event along with region identifiers and associated metadata.
+While in an Beacon region, Proximity Kit provides additional ranging services for continuous proximity updates relative to the phone's distance from the Beacon.

 ---

-## iBeacon Hardware
+## Beacon Hardware

-One of the best resources we have for general iBeacon information is our [blog](http://developer.radiusnetworks.com/blog/).
-There you can find information about [building](http://developer.radiusnetworks.com/2013/11/04/how-to-make-an-ibeacon-with-the-ti-cc2540.html) [iBeacons](http://developer.radiusnetworks.com/2013/10/09/how-to-make-an-ibeacon-out-of-a-raspberry-pi.html), common misconceptions about [how they work](http://developer.radiusnetworks.com/2014/01/10/ibeacon-misconceptions.html), as well tools to [simulate](http://www.radiusnetworks.com/macbeacon-app.html) and [detect](http://www.radiusnetworks.com/scanbeacon-app.html) iBeacons.
+While Proximity Kit will work with beacons that implment iBeacon™ Technology or that follow the [AltBeacon Standard](http://altbeacon.org/).
+This is subject to mobile device operating system and hardware support.

+Of course we do build our own beacons and beleive they are the best beacon hardware out there.
+That is avaliable in the [Radius Networks Store](http://store.radiusnetworks.com/)

+There are also software alternatives to boradcasting as a beacon, a few of our apps include [Locate for iOS](https://itunes.apple.com/us/app/locate-beacon/id738709014?mt=8), [QuickBeacon](http://store.radiusnetworks.com/collections/software/products/quickbeacon) and [MacBeacon](http://store.radiusnetworks.com/collections/all/products/macbeacon).

 ---